 How To Replace Mechanical Fuel Pumps:

-So, with the longer bolt in the upper hole, carefully tighten the bolt until it holds the push rod.
-It should stop it from sliding back out, remember just finger tight or you’ll bend or nick the push rod.
+So, with the longer bolt in the upper hole, carefully tighten the bolt, until it holds the push rod.
+It should stop it from sliding back out; remember just finger tight or you’ll bend or nick the push rod.
 Remove the fuel lines, plug them to prevent dirt from entering.
-Remove the fuel pump mounting bolts, then the pump.
+Remove the mechanical fuel pumps mounting bolts, then the pump.
 Clean all the way around the fuel pump hole in the spacer.

-Now you will need to loosen the bolt, holding the push rod in position, so the push rod can move.
-Also, you may need to rotate the engine a bit, to let the fuel pump cam retract the push rod.
+Now you will need to loosen the bolt, holding the push rod in position; so the push rod can move.
+Also, you may need to rotate the engine a bit, to let the fuel pump cam, retract the push rod.
 Tighten the bolts evenly, until the pump meets the spacer.
-DO NOT forget, to remove the longer bolt holding the push rod.
+DO NOT forget, to remove the longer bolt, holding the push rod.
 Replace the original bolt into the same hole, with a little sealer on the threads.
-Finally, reattach the fuel lines- do not use teflon tape.
+Finally, reattach the fuel lines and do not use teflon tape.
 Now you know more about, mechanical fuel pumps.

 Related Info And Specs: